ChicagoCityscape/api/README.md

 #### Group 4 - Coordinate
 `lat` (latitude) and `lng` (longitude), in the EPSG 4326 (WGS84) projection.
 This coordinate will be reverse geocoded.

+#### Group 5 - Combination
+You can supply any of the above parameters in combination, however, one complete group is necessary.

 ### Notes